42U/web_scraping/README.md

 ![alt text](https://github.com/42U/web_scraping/blob/master/resources/clist_42u5.png)

-you do not have to fill out each field but you will get a lot off results and it will take a long time. you would be essentially searching all of craigslist for every motorcycle listed.
+you do not have to fill out each field but you will get a lot off results and it will take a long time. you would be essentially searching all of craigslist for every motorcycle listed in the U.S.

 after it finds all the motorcycles listed, it will output the description and a link to the posting, in a file called bikes.